Countly/countly-sdk-documentation/windows/next.md

 <p>
   The Countly GitHub page for this SDK contains also sample projects.
-You should be able to download them to test the basic functionality of this SDK and make sure you are using it correctly in case you encounter any problems in your application
+You should be able to download them to test the basic functionality of this SDK and make sure you are using it correctly.
+In case you encounter any problems in your application,
 </p>
 <p>
   The project page can be found